swcarpentry/shell-novice/_episodes/02-filedir.md

 > ## Two More Shortcuts
 >
 > The shell interprets a tilde (`~`) character at the start of a path to
 > mean "the current user's home directory".
-For example, if Nelle's home
+For example, if Phillipa's home
 > directory is `/Users/phillipa`, then `~/data` is equivalent to
 > `/Users/phillipa/data`.
 This only works if it is the first character in the
-> path: `here/there/~/elsewhere` is *not* `here/there/Users/nelle/elsewhere`.
+> path: `here/there/~/elsewhere` is *not* `here/there/Users/phillipa/elsewhere`.
 >
 > Another shortcut is the `-` (dash) character. `cd` will translate `-` into
 > *the previous directory I was in*, which is faster than having to remember,